SteveHNH/minefury/guides/Running a Minecraft Server.md

 DO NOT attempt to run it where it lies.
 Bad move.

-1. Create a directory somewhere else.
-For the love of God, just make a new directory.
-Something like `C:\Users\YourName\Documents\MinecraftServer-{Version}`.
+1. Create a directory somewhere else.\
+ **For the love of God**, just make a new directory.
+Something like `C:\Users\YourName\Documents\MinecraftServer-{Version}`.\
 It's a good idea to append the version to the directory, because you're going to end up with more than one at some point.
 2. Move the `.jar` file to the directory you just created.
 3. Open a command prompt. `Win + R`, type `cmd`, and press enter.
 4. Type `cd {Directory}` and press enter.
 5. Type `java -Xmx1024M -Xms1024M -jar {JarFile}` and press enter.
-The `-Xmx` and `-Xms` are setting your memory minimum and maximum.
+The `-Xmx` and `-Xms` are setting your memory minimum and maximum.\
 Java is a deadly memory eating hydra, so set this to something reasonable.
 If you have a chonky machine, then set the max to something a bit higher.
 I use `1024` and `4096` respecively.
 6. Minecraft is going to start up.
 If Windows yells about network permission, just say YES.
-If a remote machine in your house wants to connect, you're going to kick yourself in the nuts (providing you have them) if you say NO. Windows Firewall is a big ball of hot garbage.
+If a remote machine in your house wants to connect, you're going to kick yourself in the nuts (providing you have them) if you say NO.\
+Windows Firewall is a big ball of hot garbage.
 7. Minecraft started but it's totally going to error out yelling about eulas.
 In the directory where you put `server.jar` a bunch of crap just got created.
 Open `eula.txt` and change the first line to `eula=true`.
 Who gives a crap what you're agreeing to?
 Nobody.
 8. Run the same command again.
 Bob's your uncle.